Container-Acceleration-Services-NA/angular-hello-world-example/hello-world-external-properties-containerfile/README.md

 ## Run the container

-Run `podman run -p 8080:8080 --name frontend --rm=true -v localhost/frontend` Check the page on `localhost:8080`
+Run `podman run -p 8080:8080 --name frontend --rm=true localhost/frontend`
+Check the page on `localhost:8080`

 ## Run the container using mounting an external config